Magdalene Visaggio

 Magdalene Visaggio (born September 22, 1984) is an American comic book writer.
 Visaggio is known for her work on Kim & Kim and Vagrant Queen.
 Her comics have been nominated for two Eisner Awards and three GLAAD Media Awards.
 Her comic series Vagrant Queen was adapted into a television series which ran for a single season on Syfy in 2020.

 Personal life

 Visaggio was born in 1984 on Long Island and grew up in Richmond, Virginia.
 She attended Virginia Commonwealth University and Seton Hall University.
-She has stated that she has autism.
+She has stated that she is autistic.
 Her favorite television shows growing up were the animated X-Men, Sailor Moon, and FLCL.
 Visaggio said that she would like to write comics of Silver Surfer, Spider-Girl, or Doom Patrol.
 Visaggio is a trans woman.
 She is also a member of the Democratic Socialists of America.